hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 If no post-processors are defined within a template, then no post-processing will be done to the image.
 The resulting artifact of a build is just the image outputted by the builder.

-#### Template Provisioners

-Within the template,
-the provisioners section contains an array of all the provisioners that Packer should use to install and configure software within running machines prior to turning them into machine images.

-Provisioners are optional.
-If no provisioners are defined within a template, then no software other than the defaults will be installed within the resulting machine images.
-This is not typical, however, since much of the value of Packer is to produce multiple identical images of pre-configured software.

 #### Template User Variables